-This is obviously the most important feature since no amount of extra feature will make up for putting your babies in danger.
+This is obviously the most important feature since no amount of extra features will make up for putting your babies in danger.
 Here, we’ll discuss harness, seat compatibility, canopy, and fabric used.

 What’s A Good Harness?

 Babies tend to wiggle a lot so a good harness will be easy to clip on.
-At this point in our history, it would be weird not finding all-terrain strollers that don’t have padded harnesses.
+At this point in our history, it would be weird not to find all-terrain strollers that don’t have padded harnesses.
 Especially if they’re suited for newborns.

 5 point harnesses are one of the safest.
 So a good harness should be 5 points padded with easy clipping.